meruila/SHACker/README.md

 >1.
 Go to *API/* then run `npm start`
 >2.
 Then, using another terminal, go to *frontend/* and run`npm start`
 >3.
-Enter this in your web browser's address bar: <IP_ADDRESS>:5000
+Enter the server's IP address (this was printed when you started the API) in your devices' address bars using port 5000.
+Format: <IP_ADDRESS>:5000
 >4.
-Check with other devices from the same network.
+Repeat Step 3 with other devices from the same network.